ericjdeveloper/RayTracer/README.md

 A really good link for explaining the workings of a ray tracer and how to write up a simple one in c++.
 It's not the cleanest code, but it works.
 This renderer expands on those ideas.

 [A Minimal Ray-Tracer](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/parametric-and-implicit-surfaces): Really handy for getting a feel for the math behind ray-tracers.
-Mostyly pseudocode, but still incredibly useful
+Mostly pseudocode, but still incredibly useful